EliteTrials/UT2004-TrialGroup/README.md

 Some examples of the **trigger** tools being used in various **GTR** maps:

-* GTR-EpicFailures (A crazy 10-people group trials map)
+- GTR-EpicFailures (A crazy 10-people group trials map)
 > [![Watch the video](https://img.youtube.com/vi/cVDr_BNKmC4/hqdefault.jpg)](https://youtu.be/cVDr_BNKmC4)

-* GTR-GeometryBasics
+- GTR-GeometryBasics
 > [![Watch the video](https://img.youtube.com/vi/yfIcML7SpyU/hqdefault.jpg)](https://youtu.be/yfIcML7SpyU)

 ## Maps of Fame

 **In no particular order**

-* GTR-EgyptianRush-Classic (GTR-EgyptianRush)
+- GTR-EgyptianRush-Classic (GTR-EgyptianRush)
-* GTR-EgyptianRush-Prelude
+- GTR-EgyptianRush-Prelude
-* GTR-GeometricAbsolution (GTR-GeometryBasics-Pt2)
+- GTR-GeometricAbsolution (GTR-GeometryBasics-Pt2)
-* GTR-GeometryBasics
+- GTR-GeometryBasics
-* GTR-GSGShooterTech
+- GTR-GSGShooterTech
-* GTR-Hostility
+- GTR-Hostility
-* GTR-Hostility2
+- GTR-Hostility2
-* GTR-IceWastes
+- GTR-IceWastes
-* GTR-MothershipKran
+- GTR-MothershipKran
-* GTR-TheEldoraPassages
+- GTR-TheEldoraPassages
-* GTR-TheBastionOfChizra
+- GTR-TheBastionOfChizra
-* GTR-ForgottenTemple
+- GTR-ForgottenTemple
-* GTR-EpicFailures
+- GTR-EpicFailures
-* GTR-MastersOfDodge
+- GTR-MastersOfDodge

-* GTR-FractalMap (Billa, Unreleased 2015)
+- GTR-FractalMap (Billa, Unreleased 2015)
-* GTR-Yoke (EliotVU, Unreleased 2015)
+- GTR-Yoke (EliotVU, Unreleased 2015)
-* GTR-Dungeon (Billa, Unreleased 2016)
+- GTR-Dungeon (Billa, Unreleased 2016)

+## Credits

+- **Haydon 'Billa' Jamieson** for taking the initiaitve to develop a group trials mode, and for designing a majority of the maps.